wuurrd/Flask-CuddlyRest/README.md

 Flask-CuddlyRest
 ===============
-A framework for manipulating mongoengine collections via a CUD-ly API (CRUD without the R).
+A framework for manipulating mongoengine collections via a CUD-ly API

 It has taken inspiration from:
  - https://github.com/brettlangdon/mongorest